Roger Federer: Record breaker

 Most weeks as world number one

 This tally has now reached an incredible 300.
-The latest of Federer's records translates as five-and-a-half years at the summit of his sport.
+The latest of Federer's records translates as getting on for six years at the summit of his sport.
 The majority came between February 2004 and August 2008 - 237 consecutive weeks being another record.
 He returned to top spot in 2009 but lost it in 2010 - falling agonisingly one week short of Pete Sampras' tally of 286 weeks when he lost the match he needed to win to claim the record - against Robin Soderling at the French Open.
-However, his recent Wimbledon success saw him hit the summit for a third time and claim the record and now he has reached another milestone.
+However, this year's Wimbledon success saw him hit the summit for a third time and claim the record and now he has reached another milestone.

 Grand Slam singles titles